 It’s a well-known phenomenon among chicken keepers called “chicken math”—you start with three, and somehow you end up with ten.
 Because flocks have a tendency to grow, it’s smart to plan for expansion from the start.
 Choosing a coop that’s a little larger than you currently need will save you from having to upgrade later.
 Think about your long-term goals.
 Do you want to add more birds next year?
 By planning ahead, you can invest in a coop that will serve your flock for years to come.
 This foresight ensures your chickens will always have a comfortable home, no matter how many new friends join the party.

-What Materials Work Best for Building a Coop?
+What Are the Best Materials for a Chicken Coop?

 When you’re designing a home for your flock, the materials you choose are about so much more than just curb appeal.
 The right materials create a safe, durable, and healthy environment that will protect your chickens for years to come.
 Think of it as building a tiny fortress—it needs to stand up to rain, wind, and snow, and most importantly, it needs to be completely secure from predators.